rafael-augusto-souza/RSIAdditions/README.md

 RSIAdditions
 ============

-A Few essential categories for MacOS/iOS Development.
+A few essential categories for MacOS/iOS Development.